JessHatfield/Axle-Energy-Car-Charging-Scheduler/README.md

 ```shell
 curl -i -L  http://0.0.0.0:8000/car
 ```
 Returns this payload.
-The `ae_id` field is used in requests to access other relevant endpoints
+The `ae_id` field is used in requests to access other relevant endpoints.

 ```json
 [